dajobe/docker-nghttp2/README.md

-Generally `HOST` should be set to a private IP address of the host that `docker(1)` is running on and a separate server such as Apache or Nginx used to deliver a website over HTTP/1.0 on the `PORT` such as 12345 in the examples above.
+Generally `HOST` should be set to a private IP address of the host that `docker(1)` is running on and a separate server such as Apache or Nginx used to deliver the HTTP/1.0 content on the `PORT` such as 12345 in the examples above.

+3. Proxy Admin

 To stop the server container in either case above use: